 The e-Cadets love using opportunities to share their message on e-safety with a large audience, the school Christmas productions were a perfect chance for the e-Cadets to share a useful guide on being Share Aware with the parents’ provided by the NSPCC.

-To celebrate Safer Internet Day on Tuesday 6th February 2018, the e-Cadets launched their new competition.
+To celebrate Safer Internet Day, the e-Cadets launched their new competition.
 All children in school have been given the opportunity to create their own superhero, their character needs to have a special power that keeps children safe whilst using the internet.
 The children were also given a booklet for their parents’ and carers’ titled ‘Your child’s online world‘.
 The booklet is full of useful information and tips, designed to make using the internet a positive experience for all.

 Super hero competition winners!